tinycorporation/RedTool/README.md

 <h3 align="center">RedTool</h3>

 <p align="center">
- A modern and simple login system created in C#.
+ A modern and simple login system created with C# and JavaScript.
   <br>
   <a href=""><strong></strong></a>
   <br>